POETSII/tinsel/README.md

 width: lines are read and written by the cache in contiguous chunks called **beats**.
 The width of a beat is defined by `DCacheLogWordsPerBeat` and the width of a line by `DCacheLogBeatsPerLine`.
-The width of the DRAM data bus must equal the width of a cache beat.
+At present, the width of the DRAM data bus must equal the width of a cache beat.

 The number of cores sharing a cache is controlled by the synthesis-time parameter `LogCoresPerDCache`.
 A sensible value for